d0ublew/blog/writeups/osu-gaming-ctf-2024/pwn/osu-v8/readme.md

 ```

 Based on trial-and-error, the fast-path is never taken [0] but we can ensure it
-to be never taken by modifying our `RegExp` object prototype.
+to be never taken by modifying our `RegExp` object property.
 In order to get into `SetAdvancedStringIndex` [7], we need to first pass the
 `global` variable check [5].
 This variable is retrieved from the `RegExp` object
 [1], which is basically the flags modifier when instantiating the object.
 Before